Ausangate Trek 5 days

 - Transportation back to hotel from Tinki town at the end of our journey.

-- Camping Equipment 4 season tent (04 people tent for 02 people).
+- Camping equipment 4 season tent in Black Diamond or North Face Summit Series brand (04 people tent for 02 people).

 - Other camping equipment, a dining tent with table and chairs, and a kitchen tent, manned by a professional cooking staff.

 - Entrance tickets to the park.

 - Meals: Breakfast (5), lunch (5), dinner (4), and snacks.

 - Horses, and muleteers; horses carry your 8-kg / 16-pound personal items.

 - Emergency Horse to escort us during the trek.

 - Oxygen tank.